pali-english/pali-english.github.io/README.md

 are unrestrained and wicked.
 Being wicked, they are reborn in hell
 due to their bad deeds.

+    "Kāsāvakaṇṭhā" is a compound of "kāsāva" (ocher or saffron-colored, referring to the robes of monks) and "kaṇṭhā" (necks), so it translates as "those who wrap their necks in ocher robes".
+    "bahavo" (many),
+    "pāpadhammā" is a compound of "pāpa" (evil or wicked) and "dhammā" (traits or practices), so it translates as "are unrestrained and wicked" or "having evil traits".
+    "asaññatā" (unrestrained).
+    "Pāpā" (being wicked or evil),
+    "pāpehi" (with evil or by evil),
+    "kammehi" (deeds or actions),
+    "nirayaṁ" (hell),
+    "te" (they),
+    "upapajjare" (are reborn or arise).

 Seyyo ayoguḷo bhutto,
 tatto aggisikhūpamo;